awwright/http-progress/draft-wright-http-patch-byterange.md

 # Introduction

 HTTP has many features analogous to a filesystem, including reading, writing, metadata, and file listing {{RFC4918}}.
 While HTTP supports reading byte range offsets using the Range header ({{Section 14 of RFC9110}}), it cannot be used in PUT, because the write would still be executed even when the byte range is unsupported.
-However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range header semantics becomes safe.
+However, by using a method and media type that the server must understand, writes to byte ranges with Content-Range semantics becomes possible.

 This may be used as part of a technique to resume interrupted uploads.
 Since HTTP is stateless, there is no way to resume an interrupted request; instead the client can make a request that completes the partial state change.
 For downloads, the Range header allows a client to download only the unknown data.
 However, if an upload is interrupted, no mechanism exists to upload only the remaining data; the entire request must be retried.